geoffbullen/landing-page-theme/careers/200_mobile_developer.markdown

 ---
 layout: careers
 category: Careers
-title: User Experience (UX) Designer
-menu_title: User Experience (UX) Designer
+title: Mobile Software Developer
+menu_title: Mobile Software Developer
 description: |
 ---

-Part-time User Experience (UX) Designer
+Part-time Mobile Software Developer
 ====================

 ### What we are looking for

-We need someone to bring a designers mindset and eye to WallSync!
-Built by techies; we need help creating a fantastic user experience.

-- Someone who believes that in design (as in life?) less is more
-- Someone that has strong opinions and is willing to defend them; yet not entrenched and very open to new ideas
+- Someone that is comfortable picking up new technologies fast
-- Someone that will collaborate with the team to get their design vision implemented
+- Someone that cares about delivering a great user experience.
+Simplicity over features.
 - Someone that welcomes the unstructured environment and opportunities of an early stage startup

 ### Where we're at